“Surely there can be no greater joy than that of saving souls.” Lottie Moon, missionary to China

 “O Lord, if you heal me, I will be truly healed; if you save me, I will be truly saved.
 My praises are for you alone!”

 My very first international mission trip was a medical mission trip to Venezuela over 20 years ago.
 Ever since then, I wanted to go on another medical mission trip.
 When my church decided to join forces with a church in Arkansas, it was the perfect time.
 Through the ministry of Baptist Medical and Dental Mission International (BMDMI.org), we spent one week providing much needed medical and surgical care to the Honduran residents near Guaimaca.
 We’ve been going ever since 2014 partnering with Arkansas and BMDMI.
 Our focus is on medical ministry with some adaptations from year to year.
 We typically set up makeshift clinics in remote villages, sometimes high in the mountains.
 Or it may be in conjunction with a surgical team at the BMDMI compound.
 Dentistry has recently been offered from our team.
-I have assisted in a number of capacities including a surgical assistant, sterilizing technician, pharmaceutical assistant, childcare service team member, craft maker, singer, and music therapist.
+I have assisted in a number of capacities including a surgical assistant, sterilizing technician, pharmaceutical assistant, dental assistant, childcare service team member, craft maker, singer, and music therapist.
 In addition to all of my unique roles, I also found myself teaching music to a local church member with whom I have developed an ongoing international friendship.
 God has truly placed within me a desire for short-term missions on the international mission field.

 "Jesus spoke to the people once more and said, 'I am the light of the world.
 If you follow me, you won't have to walk in darkness, because you will have the light that leads to life.'"